 Hello!
-I am Trudi (Geertrui in Dutch, and yes, that’s Gertrude 😉 ), nearly 50 and living near Bruges (Flanders, Belgium).
+I am Trudi (Geertrui in Dutch, and yes, that’s Gertrude 😉 ), 50 and living near Bruges (Flanders, Belgium).
 I went vegetarian in the mid nineties, and – together with my husband- went vegan around 2010.
 My main motive has always been the ethical perspective, although I am also inspired by the environmental and health aspects.

 After my studies in criminology and environmental sciences (1995) I spent some years as a research assistant exploring the sociology of human-animal relations, which resulted in my PhD on ‘antropocentrism and speciesism in contemporary criminology ‘ (Ghent University).